Kindiras/PostGreSQL/README.md

 #### `Relational Database Management System (RDBMS)`
  + it helps user to create and maintain a relational database => mySQL,Oracle, postgreSQL, etc.
 #### `Structured Query Language (SQL)`:
- + is a programming language designed to manage data stored in relational databases.
+ + is a programming language designed to manage data stored in relational database management system (RDBMS).
 It is managed by American National Standards Institute [ANSI]  (https://www.ansi.org/).

 + SQL divided as follow: